-- 2.12 The Council promotes the use of plain English.
+- 1.20 The Council promotes the use of plain English.
 Planning has a large amount of jargon, technical terms and acronyms.
 Many of these are necessary as they refer to legislation or are abbreviations for otherwise long titles and descriptions.
-Documents therefore often contain a glossary that will explain theterms used. - 2.13 Documents and planning application details can be accessed online and in electronic formats, which ensures a wide reach of circulation.
-It is recognized that not all peoplemay be able to view information in this way and people should contact the relevant council officer for assistance with this.
+Documents therefore often contain a glossary that will explain theterms used. - 1.21 Documents and planning application details can be accessed online which ensures a wide reach of circulation.
 Copies of important documents such as the Local Plan will be available for inspection at the Council offices in a paper format.
 Other documents can usually be made available in a paper form, although there may be a fee associated with this.
 Officers or the Customer Services team should be contacted if documents are required in an alternative format, such as large print or another language.